-Rett has already been reversed in the lab, but before it can be replicated in people, researchers need to be sure that therapies are safe and effective.
+Rett Syndrome has already been reversed in the lab, but before it can be replicated in people, researchers need to be sure that therapies are safe and effective.
 Too much MeCP2 protein can be as bad as too little; the level needs to be ‘just right.’
-For many years we have funded work of the Gene Therapy Consortium at RSRT which led to the development of the AVXS-201 Rett clinical trial protocol by Novartis Gene Therapies.
-Since 2017, we have largely funded second generation gene therapy work at the Cobb lab at the University of Edinburgh.
+For many years Reverse Rett has funded work of the Gene Therapy Consortium at RSRT which led directly to the development of three commercial gene therapy products projected to launch human clinical trials for Rett Syndrome in late 2021.